josephbertino/interactive_form/README.md

 # js interactive_form
-### Author: Joe Bertino 2020
+##### Author: Joe Bertino 2020
+---

-## Javascript project demonstrating an interactive form with regex input validation
+#### Javascript project demonstrating an interactive form with regex input validation

-Using the supplied HTML and CSS files, you'll add your own JavaScript to make the form more user-friendly by:
+Mockup of an event registration form, complete with T-Shirt ordering, activity selecting, and credit card payment fields.
-  * Adding customized and conditional behavior and interactivity
+  * Complete with customized and conditional behavior and interactivity
-  * Validating user input and providing helpful error messages when the user enters invalid information into the form fields.
+  * Validates user input and provides helpful error messages when the user enters invalid information into the form fields.

+#### Activity Registration Extra Functionality
+(For the "Exceed Expectations" Task)

+In order to prevent the user from registering for conflicting activities, the form dynamically enables/disables simultaneously-occurring activities from being selected based on the currently selected activities.

+#### Form Validation Extra Functionality
+(For the "Exceed Expectations" Task)

+The following fields provide instantaneous feedback to the user about the validity of their input:
+* Name
+* Email
+* Credit Card Number
+* Credit Card Zip Code
+* Credit Card CVV

+#### Conditional Error Messages
+(For the "Exceeds Expectations" Task)

+The following fields provide conditional error messages on the validity of the user input:
+* Name
+ * If the name field is empty
+ * If the name field only contains whitespace
+* Email
+ * If the email field is empty
+ * If the email field does not have a properly formatted address